2 Duke basketball players face DWI-related charges

 Charges of aiding and abetting a DWI can be brought when a person knowingly turns over a vehicle to someone who is impaired or fails to prevent an impaired person from getting behind the wheel.

-The 19-year-old freshman was one of last year’s most coveted recruits and is expected to be picked early in next spring’s NBA draft.
+Banchero started and played 26 minutes in No. 7 Duke’s 92-52 win over Gardner-Webb on Tuesday night.
+Savarino did not play.

-Banchero was in Duke’s starting lineup for Tuesday night’s game against Gardner-Webb, the school announced in a tweet.
+“Two entirely different situations,” Krzyzewski said of his decision to start Banchero.
+“Headlines might make it look like it’s the same, but it’s not.
+The decisions we made are in conjunction with my superiors, and we’re taking action.”

-The team is reviewing a legal matter including two players and any further action will be determined by the university, Krzyzewski said in a statement that offered no additional details.
+Banchero, a 19-year-old freshman, was one of last year’s most coveted recruits and is expected to be picked early in next spring’s NBA draft.

 More AP college basketball: https://apnews.com/hub/college-basketball and https://apnews.com/hub/ap-top-25-college-basketball-poll and https://twitter.com/AP_Top25